Register to get access to free programming courses with interactive exercises

 Point of view when using perspective in CSS

-The perspective-origin property is used to define the viewpoint.
-Its value is similar to the transform-origin property, only now it's not the point of transformation that is defined, but the point from which we observe the transformation.
-By default, this viewpoint is the center of the object, which is written as follows:
+We use the perspective-origin property to define the viewpoint.
+Its value is similar to the transform-origin property.
+But here, we define not the transforming point but the observing one.
+By default, this viewpoint is the center of the object as follows:

 .object {